 boiled with soda ash- traditionally in large pots fired by the mulberry branches and the ashes were used to make the alkaline soda.

-The resulting strips of inner bark are then beaten.
+The resulting strips of inner bark are then beaten which retains the long fibers.
 Any small specks of dark outer bark are painstakingly picked out.
-The macerated bark is mixed with water and neri (a mucus-like thickening agent derived from the tororo-aoi root that keep the fibers suspended) to create a slurry which is poured into a large vat.
+The macerated fibers are mixed with water and neri (a mucus-like thickening agent derived from the tororo-aoi root that keep the fibers suspended) to create a slurry which is poured into a large vat.

 The papermaking mould or sugeta is expertly dipped into the vat over and over to create just the right thickness and consistency.

-The new sheet is then transferred from the sugeta to a stack of previously-made sheets and they are ‘couched‘ (a french term meaning to put to bed).
-A weight is applied to the stack so that the sheets can ‘weep‘ or drain excess water.
+The new sheet is then transferred from the sugeta to a stack of previously-made sheets by ‘couching‘ (a french term meaning to put to bed).
+A weight is then applied to the stack so that the sheets can ‘weep‘ or drain excess water.
 One by one, the new sheets are then transferred to very wide, smooth wooden boards which are left in the sun to dry.
-The surface quality of the boards affects the resulting paper smoothness.
+The surface quality of the boards affects the resulting paper’s smoothness.

-The price for each sheet of Kitaro Washi‘s kizuki (pure) kozo is almost $20 including shipping to the US!
+The price for each sheet of Kitaro Washi‘s kizuki (pure) kozo is almost $20 which includes shipping to the US!
 That sound like a lot, but I believe that it represents a massive amount of work and skill on behalf of the papermakers.

 “Paper, in my opinion, is the most important element for successful printing and it is worth the investment.”

-At Kitaro, large paper purchases are is made to order- so it took around 2 months for me to receive it- and here it is!
+At Kitaro, large paper purchases are is made to order- so it took around 2 months for me to receive it- and here they iz!